olulesi/sei-project-1/README.md

 #### Automatic Movement

-To start off I set a time interval method that makes the current shape move consistently down one row.
+To start I set a time interval method that makes the current shape move consistently down one row.

-However in order for the automatic movement not to break the game it needs to be moving to check if it can move to the next position with every keypress and interval.
+However for the automatic movement not to break the game it needs to be moving to check if it can move to the next position with every keypress and interval.

 Therefore I created a try move function where it:

-* Has an argument of change to indicate if the currPosition has changed due to key press left or right or rotation change.
+* Has an arguement variable called change to indicate if the current position has changed due to key press left or right or rotation change.
 * Updates the current position to the new position which is where it wants to move to.
-* Removes the shape of its former current position in order to prevent the shape from increasing in size.
+* Removes the shape of its former current position to prevent the shape from increasing in size.
-* Then runs a number of if statements to handle the different possible outcomes of the position it is trying to move to.
+* Then runs several if statements to handle the different possible outcomes of the position it is trying to move to.
 	* Such as:
 	* If valid - add shape and keep playing.
-	* If no space available - Store the shape and add a new shape from the top of the grid.
+	* If no space available - store the shape and add a new shape from the top of the grid.
-	* If no possible moves can be made  - disable movement and game will end.
+	* If no possible moves can be made  - disable movement and the game will end.

 ```
 function tryMove(change) {